 3. Arg nit: It is useful for hand tremors, especially for writers.

 This is a great remedy for debility and trembling of extremities.
-A patient walks and stands unsteadily.
-A Patient complains of trembling hands associated with numbness of upper extremities.
+The patient walks and stands unsteadily.
+The Patient complains of trembling hands associated with numbness of upper extremities.

 Dose and Potency: Argentum Nitricum 30, 4 globules 2 times a day for 8 days.

 4. Ant tart: Useful for trembling of hands associated with weakness.

 Antimonium Tartaricum is indicated for tremors when tremors are associated with respiratory issues, such as excessive mucus, rattling in the chest, and a sensation of suffocation.

 This is a good remedy for trembling hands with spasms.
 The patient complains of twitching of muscles and tremors in his hands.

 The tremors often affect the hands and may be accompanied by weakness or fatigue.

 Antimonium Tartaricum is particularly suitable for individuals with a tendency to respiratory ailments and a general feeling of sluggishness.

 Dose and Potency: Ant Tart 30, 4 globules 3 times a day for 4 days.